Our expertise

 The gap between CE and CE+ is widening

 Cyber Essentials still provides a valuable baseline.
 But the difference between CE and CE+ is becoming more pronounced.
-For organisations working with government, regulated industries and sensitive supply chains, Cyber Essentials Plus is increasingly seen as the true signal of operational security maturity.
+For organisations working with government, regulated industries and sensitive supply chains, Cyber Essentials Plus is increasingly seen as a strong signal of operational security maturity.

 TL;DR